 It’s 1988.
 A family gathers to discuss what to do with Esther, a Chinese-Canadian WWII veteran, as they can no longer ignore her growing dementia.
 She keeps talking to Victor, her beloved brother, whose death she blames on the Japanese when he volunteered to serve in the Pacific arena during World War II.
-Her husband George, an Aboriginal WWII vet, was Victor’s best friend.
-Their son, Gary, arrives with his Caucasian wife, Joanna, and their 21-year-old daughter Lucy, who is Poh-Poh’s favourite.
+Her husband George, an Indigenous WWII vet, was Victor’s best friend.
+Their son, Gary, arrives with his Caucasian wife, Joanna, and their 18-year-old daughter Lucy, who is Poh-Poh’s favourite.
 Things are already tense when estranged elder daughter, Nancy, shows up with husband, Ken, and their two daughters Denise and Andrea, who have never met Esther and George because Ken is Japanese-Canadian and Esther refuses to acknowledge his existence.
 But the real fireworks begin when Prime Minister Brian Mulroney announces his plan to apologize to the Japanese Canadians and their families who were interned during WWII.
 Will the weight of Canadian history tear them apart?

 Currently in development.

 National Arts Centre, English Theatre Collaboration - Visceral Visions

 National Arts Centre, English Theatre 2016/17 Artist in Residence - Valerie Sing Turner

 John Moffat + Larry Lillo Prize 2017 - Valerie Sing Turner

 October 24, 2015: WWII veteran and family friend, Victor Wong, with Valerie Sing Turner at the Chinese Canadian Military Museum's 70 Years Gala marking the end of World War II.
 Photographer credit: Doug Bing